What are Scotland’s political parties promising about employment?

 As far as employment is concerned, the Scottish Green Party wants to clampdown on the use of zero hours contracts, and campaign for a Living Wage of £9.20 per hour for carers.
 They would also like to see greater flexibility with free childcare hours to support shift workers with families, and people whose working hours are irregular.

 Scotland Debt Solutions has been helping Scottish residents escape the debt spiral since 1989.
 We are licensed insolvency practitioners, and can provide professional confidential advice if you’re experiencing high levels of personal debt.
-Call one of our four offices around Scotland for an initial meeting free-of-charge.
+Call one of our five offices around Scotland for an initial meeting free-of-charge.